What the first 90 days of a fractional CTO engagement look like

 If the team is shipping code without a proper process, month two is when that changes.
 This includes:

-• Version control workflows: making sure code changes are reviewed before they go live
+- Version control workflows.
+Code changes are reviewed before they go live.

-• CI/CD (continuous integration/continuous deployment): automated testing and deployment so bugs get caught before reaching production
+- CI/CD (continuous integration and continuous deployment).
+Automated testing and deployment so bugs get caught before reaching production.

-These process changes often meet resistance from developers who are used to moving fast without guardrails.
-The key is explaining the "why" in business terms: code reviews catch bugs that would cost 10x more to fix in production.
+These process changes often meet resistance from developers used to moving fast without guardrails.
+The key is explaining the "why" in business terms.
+Code reviews catch bugs that would cost 10x more to fix in production.
 Automated tests mean you can ship with confidence instead of crossing your fingers.

 Starting the hiring process (if needed)